dotnet/docs-aspire/docs/messaging/rabbitmq-integration.md

 > [!TIP]
 > If you'd rather connect to an existing RabbitMQ server, call <xref:Aspire.Hosting.ParameterResourceBuilderExtensions.AddConnectionString*> instead.
 For more information, see [Reference existing resources](../fundamentals/app-host-overview.md#reference-existing-resources).

+When the app host is run, the RabbitMQ server is started in a container and the `ExampleProject` connects to it.
+Under the hood, .NET Aspire runs the RabbitMQ server container using the `docker.io/library/rabbitmq` image using the `docker run` command.

 ### Add RabbitMQ server resource with management plugin

 To add the [RabbitMQ management plugin](https://www.rabbitmq.com/docs/management) to the RabbitMQ server resource, call the <xref:Aspire.Hosting.RabbitMQBuilderExtensions.WithManagementPlugin*> method: